Alipsa/ride/README.md

 ### org.jfree:fxgraphics2d
-A bridge between awt and javafx so we can use the awt graphics devices in renjin

-Copyright (c) 2014-2018, Object Refinery Limited.
+A bridge between awt and javafx so we can use the awt graphics devices in renjin Copyright (c) 2014-2018, Object Refinery Limited.
 Licensed under a BSD-style license

+### org.girod:fxsvgimage
+Indirect dependency from rideutils.
+Allows conversion of svg files to javafx Image nodes.
+Since this is not available on maven central (yet) a snapshot version is built and used based on the latest code at the time of the Ride release.
+Licensed under a MIT license.

 ### org.apache:log4j
 The logging framework used.